WangChengYeh/mcp_word/tool.md

 Defines the MCP server tool interface and the canonical payloads for common Microsoft Word operations, along with explicit mappings to Office.js (Word JavaScript API).
 Covered operations: insert text, get selection, search, replace, insert picture, table operations, and style application.

+## Guidelines
+- JSON Schema compliance: each tool `inputSchema` is a JSON Schema `object` with `properties` and explicit `required` (when applicable).
+Values follow the official MCP schema in `schema.json`.
+- Types and enums mirror what the server exposes.
+Defaults are informational for authors; clients should not rely on defaults being applied server-side unless stated.

 ## Quick Map